Mathematical beauty: Results

-In 1997, Gian-Carlo Rota, disagreed with unexpectedness as a necessary condition for beauty and proposed a counterexample:
+In 1997, Gian-Carlo Rota disagreed with unexpectedness as a sufficient condition for beauty and proposed a counterexample:

 A great many theorems of mathematics, when first published, appear to be surprising; thus for example some twenty years ago [from 1977] the proof of the existence of non-equivalent differentiable structures on spheres of high dimension was thought to be surprising, but it did not occur to anyone to call such a fact beautiful, then or now.

 In contrast, Monastyrsky wrote in 2001:

 It is very difficult to find an analogous invention in the past to Milnor's beautiful construction of the different differential structures on the seven-dimensional sphere...
 The original proof of Milnor was not very constructive, but later E. Briscorn showed that these differential structures can be described in an extremely explicit and beautiful form.

-This disagreement illustrates both the subjective nature of mathematical beauty and its connection with mathematical results: in this case, not only the existence of exotic spheres, but also a particular realization of them.
+This disagreement illustrates both the subjective nature of mathematical beauty, like other forms of beauty in general, and its connection with mathematical results: in this case, not only the existence of exotic spheres, but also a particular realization of them.

 Proofs

-Besides Hardy's properties of "unexpectedness", "inevitability", "economy", which he applied to proofs as well as results, mathematicians have customarily thought beautiful proofs that are short and simple.
+Besides Hardy's properties of "unexpectedness", "inevitability", and "economy", which he applied to proofs as well as results, mathematicians have customarily thought of beautiful proofs as short and simple.

 In the search for an elegant proof, mathematicians often look for different independent ways to prove a result—as the first proof that is found can often be improved.
-The theorem for which the greatest number of different proofs have been discovered is possibly the Pythagorean theorem, with hundreds of proofs having being published.
+The theorem for which the greatest number of different proofs have been discovered is possibly the Pythagorean theorem, with hundreds of proofs published.
 Another theorem that has been proved in many different ways is the theorem of quadratic reciprocity.
 In fact, Carl Friedrich Gauss alone had eight different proofs of this theorem, six of which he published.

 In contrast, results that are logically correct but involve laborious calculations or consideration of many cases, are not usually considered beautiful, and may be even referred to as ugly or clumsy.
 For example, Kenneth Appel and Wolfgang Haken's proof of the four color theorem made use of computer checking of over a thousand cases.
 Philip J. Davis and Reuben Hersh said that when they first heard that about the proof, they hoped it contained a new insight "whose beauty would transform my day", and were disheartened when informed the proof was by case enumeration and computer verification.
 Paul Erdős said it was "not beautiful" because it gave no insight into why the theorem was true.